LBNL-ETA/MSWH/README.md

 ### Detailed Installation Steps

-If for any reason a user encounters difficulties with the simple installation instructions, we suggest to consult a more detailed installation guide that is posted with the [code documentation](https://lbnl-eta.github.io/MSWH/).
+If for any reason a user encounters difficulties with the simple installation instructions, the user is encouraged to consult a more detailed installation guide that is posted with the [code documentation](https://lbnl-eta.github.io/MSWH/).

 ## Django Web Framework Deployment